-You need to decide whether your mezzanine needs to be accessed by foot, forklift and goods lift.
+You need to decide whether your mezzanine needs to be accessed by foot, forklift or goods lift.
 Heavy bulky materials may require a goods lift to be installed.
 In cases where smaller pallets of goods are stored on a mezzanine, it might be that these can be transferred using a forklift and pallet gate, rather than a goods lift.
 The location of staircases will be influenced by fire regulations and Hi-Level’s team of experts will be able to advise.

 - Location and Size

 Where you choose to install your mezzanine is probably the biggest consideration to make.
 Depending on its use it might be more attractive/useful/accessible in one area than another, so think about how big it needs to be and what it will be used for in order to determine the right location.
-The placements of the columns and any vertical bracing is another important decision to make, especially if you have moving vehicles below the mezzanine.
+The placement of the columns and any vertical bracing is another important decision to make, especially if you have moving vehicles below the mezzanine.

 - Static and Moving Loads

 Your choice of flooring will be influenced by the loads on your mezzanine.
-For example, particle board or heavy duty OSB decking will suffice for the majority of warehouse usage, but a concrete composite floor may be required for heavier loads or in instances where you need to reduce vibration.
+For example, particle board or heavy-duty OSB decking will suffice for the majority of warehouse usage, but a concrete composite floor may be required for heavier loads or in instances where you need to reduce vibration.

 - Colour options

-Hi-Level’s standard colours are powder coated graphite grey and red for edge protection, but you have the option to match a RAL colour of your choice if you wish to integrate your corporate colours.
+Hi-Level’s standard colours are powder-coated graphite grey and red for edge protection, but you have the option to match a RAL colour of your choice if you wish to integrate your corporate colours.
 It is also possible to create different coloured walkways or zones on your floor for health and safety reasons.

 - Building regulations

 Any design provided by Hi-Level will be entirely compliant with UK building regulations.
-Plus, in any case where planning permission is required, the team at Hi-Level will take care of all submissions and communication needed.
+Plus, in any case, where planning permission is required, the team at Hi-Level will take care of all submissions and communication needed.